pixelc-linux/documentation/README.md

 - Pixel C (duh)
 - Unlocked bootloader and TWRP recovery installed
 - A host computer with either any Linux distro or FreeBSD
+- If you want to build a rootfs from scratch, a Linux installation (any)
 - `adb` and `fastboot` installed

 ### Good to have